Correlation Between FS Bancorp and First Savings

 Pair Corralation between FS Bancorp and First Savings

-Given the investment horizon of 90 days FS Bancorp is expected to generate 1.09 times more return on investment than First Savings.
-However, FS Bancorp is 1.09 times more volatile than First Savings Financial.
-It trades about 0.07 of its potential returns per unit of risk.
-First Savings Financial is currently generating about 0.04 per unit of risk.
-If you would invest 3,905 in FS Bancorp on April 24, 2025 and sell it today you would earn a total of 224.00 from holding FS Bancorp or generate 5.74% return on investment over 90 days.
+Given the investment horizon of 90 days FS Bancorp is expected to under-perform the First Savings.
+But the stock apears to be less risky and, when comparing its historical volatility, FS Bancorp is 1.61 times less risky than First Savings.
+The stock trades about -0.08 of its potential returns per unit of risk.
+The First Savings Financial is currently generating about 0.09 of returns per unit of risk over similar time horizon.
+If you would invest 2,600 in First Savings Financial on July 21, 2025 and sell it today you would earn a total of 365.00 from holding First Savings Financial or generate 14.04% return on investment over 90 days.

 Time Period3 Months [change]